Poems & Other Works

 Feeding Texas hunger relief program.

-My poems can be found in a variety of online poetry journals, including The Texas Poetry Assignment and The New Verse News.
+My poems can be found in a variety of online poetry journals, including The New Verse News and The Texas Poetry Assignment.
 You can access all of my poems at these two journals, as follows:

 The New Verse News - Go to the website.
 In the upper left corner, there is a search box.
-Input her name, and click to search.
-You will find all her poems from NVN, with accompanying images, on one page.
+Input my name, and click to search.
+You will find all my poems from NVN, with accompanying images, on one page.

 The Texas Poetry Assignment - Go to the website.
-Click on "Search," and enter her name.
-You will be taken to a page with all her poems.
+Click on "Search," and enter my name.
+You will be taken to a page with all my poems.

 In the Rosenberg Library